Jim Steinman: 2010s

+Meat Loaf's album Braver Than We Are was released in Europe on September 9, 2016, and in North America on September 16, 2016.
+It contains ten songs composed by Steinman.
+Paul Crook produced the album.
+Like Desmond Child's Bat Out of Hell III: The Monster Is Loose, this album was made separately from the production team of Steinman and Rinkoff.
+Rob Evan was the first singer to perform the songs "Only When I Feel" and "Speaking in Tongues", in 2005 and 2006.

-In February 2017, Steinman's Bat Out of Hell The Musical opened for previews at the Manchester Opera House in Manchester, England, then officially premiered at the same venue, then continuing on to the London Coliseum in June.
+In February 2017, Steinman's Bat Out of Hell: The Musical opened for previews at the Manchester Opera House in Manchester, England, then officially premiered at the same venue, continuing on to the London Coliseum in June.
 This musical was based on multiple projects, including Steinman's Neverland musical from the 1970s, the hit albums Bat Out of Hell, Bat Out of Hell II: Back into Hell, and on assorted other recordings from Steinman's career.
-This musical did not contain any songs that had not been performed in public by the summer of the year 2006, though two songs - "Not Allowed to Love" and "What Part of My Body Hurts the Most" had never been released on any albums or singles at that point.
+This musical did not contain any songs that had not been previously performed in public by mid 2006, though two songs - "Not Allowed to Love" and "What Part of My Body Hurts the Most" had never been released on any albums or as singles at that point.
 The musical performed at Toronto's Ed Mirvish Theatre, then finished in January 2018 to make a return to London in 2018, this time the Dominion Theatre.
 A German version of the show was produced by Stage Entertainment, and ran at Oberhausen's Metronom Theatre from November 2018 to September 2019.
 The Oberhausen production featured Willemijn Verkaik in the role of Sloane on launch, but she left the show at the end of March 2019.
-Steinman had also set an American tour of the musical to take place starting in late 2018 through 2019 but it was cancelled after its 3-week run in the first city Toronto was complete.
+Steinman had also set an American tour of the musical to take place starting in late 2018 through 2019, but it was cancelled after its three-week run in the first city Toronto was completed.
 The musical began a limited six week run in New York City's Center Theatre from August 1 to September 8, 2019.